Erica blasts Laycon as she refuses to address the issue between them

-- A major highlight of the reunion show that BBNaija fans have been waiting for is the Erica nad Laycon episode
+- A major highlight of the reunion show that BBNaija fans have been waiting for is the Erica and Laycon episode

 - Most people and even the ex-housemates expected that the pair would air the disagreement and misunderstanding between them

-- Erica maintains that there is no need for a conversation between them because there is no relevance
+- Erica has maintained that there is no need for a conversation between them because it is of no relevance

 PAY ATTENTION: Legit.ng is on a mission to support vulnerable children of Calabar – join the initiative on Patreon, let’s change more lives together!